port

 Meals not included

-A shuttle bus takes you through the heart of Prince Rupert's residential neighborhoods and past Roosevelt Hill to the Wantage Road Trailhead connector.
+Climb aboard a shuttle bus that takes you through the heart of Prince Rupert's downtown Mcbride Street and onto Highway 16 to the Tall Trees trailhead of Mt.
+Oldfield.

-At the trailhead, gear up with trekking poles and a water bottle.
-Descend a staircase into the forest and follow a half-mile boardwalk trail.
+At parking area along the Great Bear Rainforest, gear up with trekking poles and a water bottle.
 In season, you can taste the salmonberries, huckleberries, or wild blueberries that grow alongside the trail.
+Your guide will point out what’s safe to eat.

 Please note: Minimum age is 15 years.
 Participants must be in good physical condition and able to walk unassisted.
 Tour involves an approximately two-hour trek over sometimes steep, wet and uneven terrain, including rocks and exposed roots.
 Suitable only for fit, agile guests.
 There are natural obstacles and high cliff-top trails without barricades.
 Participate at your own risk.
 Waiver must be signed, and medical conditions disclosed.
 It is essential that you wear warm, layered clothing to fully enjoy and participate in this excursion; outer layer should be waterproof and windproof.
 Wear comfortable, waterproof hiking boots and wool or synthetic hiking socks.
 Tour operates rain or shine but may be canceled by the operator in the event of extremely bad weather or unsuitable conditions.